miscing/cv/README.md

 ## To use:
 1. Fork or otherwise copy this repository.
 2. Configure basic settings in cv.yml file, then run pipeline.
+3. (OPTIONAL) You can save settings by copying the generated JSON to cv.json.
+Pipeline will not override changes in this file.

 ## Yaml syntax